 Magic the Gathering’s New Phyrexia booster set has a few valuable uncommon cards.
-But, Triumph of the Hordes became an $8 card based on the fact that it literally can make a deck triumph.
+But, Triumph of the Hordes became an $15 card based on the fact that it literally can make a deck triumph.
 Thanks to the controversial infect mechanic, it’s easily one of the most dangerous pump spells in Magic.
+It became especially more deadly when the Infect-like Toxic mechanic was released in the Phyrexia: All Will Be One set.

 Triumph of the Hordes is a perfect example of an “oops, I win” card.
 It decimates blocking creatures with -1/-1 counters and tramples over to give opponents the required 10 or more poison counters to take them out of the game.
 That’s not even to mention the +1/+1 boost it gives your creatures.